nandanghawate/esp32-custom-hw-sw-projects-NG/README.md

 ### Who do I talk to? ###

-* Repository is owned and managed by Nandan Ghawate and Team.
+* Repository is owned and managed by Nandan Ghawate.
-* For Queries and Suggestions reach us at - rnd@skromanglobal.com
 * Nandan can also be reached at nandan.ghawate@gmail.com
 * https://nandanghawate.com